 but now, after so long a time, long after reasonable expectation of favorable outcome, as returning from the dead, dreams redistill as reality, "ludicrous propositions" debut in royal purple, soul pledges come of age, unpublished confidences vivify and embody, as the celestial beloved;

-to be accepted and desired, for what one is, the true inner person, without mask or role-playing; a supplication to be cherished and treasured, and this, with Elizabeth, “not for a reason”; to offer love and be loved, without fear of rejection; to luxuriate in the safety and heart-comfort of mutual exclusivity, a secret-garden "ancient flower" delight of darling companionship;
+to be accepted and desired, for what one is, the "real you," the true inner person, without mask or role-playing; a supplication to be cherished and treasured, and this, with Elizabeth, sans "parceque" and "not for a reason"; to offer love and be loved, without fear of rejection or depreciation; to luxuriate in the safety and heart-comfort of mutual exclusivity, a "secret garden with ancient flower" delight of darling companionship;

 but, even all this is not nearly enough to satisfy one's true mate; the yearning to be “accepted and desired,” “cherished and treasured,” must be strictly matched by what Troubadour Spirit-Guide Margaret referred to as “equal ardor,” equal measures of mutually proffered love;

-for, a great fear harbored by romantics is the threat of a lop-sided love affair, the dismaying embarrassment and distress of loving more than one is loved; however, such is not possible with authentic romance.
+for, a great fear harbored by the one who loves you most is the lop-sided love affair, the dismaying embarrassment of loving more than one is loved.
 This terror of imbalance, the unreconciled ledger of the heart, cannot, in the end, befall those who share a mirroring soul essence.
 Forces come in pairs; the seeming Force A and Force B are not solitaries but a mutually interacting Force A-B; stated poetically, you cannot touch without being touched.

 to refuse to become disillusioned with the never-ending nightmare, the interminable wilderness years, during which, as the poet instructs, “the time I spent confused, was the time I spent without you”; those lost years of unlife, existing now as the dreaded memory, the haunting realization, of things left undone, things unaddressed, at critical "hinges" of one's history;